tushar239/SpringRestExample/readme_springwebmvc.txt

 		|
 	Your own custom class that can configure dispatcher servlet related mapping, config class etc

-	SpringServletContainerInitializer (implements ServletContainerInitializer) looks for all WebApplicationInializers in your context and calls them accordingly their order defined using @Order on top of WebApplicationInitializers, AnnotationAwareOrderComparator.sort(initializers);
+	SpringServletContainerInitializer (implements ServletContainerInitializer) looks for all WebApplicationInitializers in your context and calls them accordingly their order defined using @Order on top of WebApplicationInitializers, AnnotationAwareOrderComparator.sort(initializers);